Enel X: Activities

 Enel X Global Retail provides a range of modular and integrated products and services designed to meet customer needs while promoting electrification and digitalization.
 The company manages demand response services with a total capacity of 9.3 GW and has installed 10.7 MW of behind-the-meter storage, along with around 3 million light points worldwide.
 Additionally, it supplies energy to approximately 55 million customers on a daily basis.
 The Enel X Global Retail ecosystem of solutions is based on a platform business model that includes assets for optimizing and self-producing energy, premium energy efficiency and management solutions as well as competitive and flexible offers, with the aim of helping the customer to define their energy roadmap, accompanying them from the initial consultancy to the implementation of the solutions.

-With a positive attitude for innovation, Enel X created an "Innovation & Product Lab", to develop and test new scalable products and services – often incorporating the creative input of startups, research centers, universities and customers – with a circular economy approach.
+Enel X created an "Innovation & Product Lab", to develop and test new scalable products and services – often incorporating the input of startups, research centers, universities and customers – with a circular economy approach.
 Solutions and services for flexibility, like Demand Response, digital payment, adaptive public lighting systems and City Analytics are a direct result.
 At the end of 2021, from the development of these innovative projects, Enel X and Policlinico Universitario Agostino Gemelli IRCCS developed Smart Axistance e-Well, a telemedicine service with an app designed for companies.